heathercodes/travelbywanderlist/README.md

 # Travel By Wanderlist

 An interactive map to plan your next trip.
-Integrated with CrowdRiff.

-The frontend is configured with React and Apollo Client The backend is configured with Node (Koa), GraphQL and Knex The test suite uses Mocha, Chai and Cypress
+Made with Express and React.

 ## Scripts
-run: npm start
+- run: npm start
-test: npm test
-lint: npm lint